Distinction in Research

 The curriculum includes 4+ weeks of registered selective time for research.
 This research may be completed in the third or fourth year of medical school and it counts toward 14 week elective requirement).

 The “Distinction in Research” selective will provide students a block of time to conduct hypothesis driven research as partial fulfillment of the Distinction in Research Track.
-The time will be spent under the supervision of their individual DIR mentors and will conclude with a “product” which can be presented in one of several avenues for the dissemination of research.
+The time will be spent under the supervision of their individual DIR mentors and will conclude with the research paper that is the final requirement of the DIR track.
+The research paper must be submitted to the mentor and DIR directors for review and approval by April 1 in their fourth medical school year.

 Faculty and Mentors